 A wind proof garage door helps minimize the damage caused by tornadoes, high winds, and debris generated during extreme weather.
 Ordinary garage doors are the weakest point in your home’s envelope.
 Once the garage door is damaged, your house is vulnerable to both the positive pressure of wind blowing against your door, and the negative pressure of wind sucking the door outwards.
-Gale force winds can blow out windows and doors and weaken roofs and walls.
-Loose sidings, tree branches, patio furniture, and the like can be smashed into your garage door.
+Gale-force winds can blow out windows and doors and weaken roofs and walls.
+Loose siding, tree branches, patio furniture, and the like can be smashed into your garage door.
 Especially when combined with heavy rain, all this can lead to substantial structural damage.

 Colorado endures a wide range of extreme weather conditions that can cause damage to your property.
-From heavy snowfall and winter storms to floods, hailstorms, and tornadoes, prevention is better (and less costly) than cure.
+From heavy snowfall and winter storms to floods, hailstorms, and tornadoes, prevention is better (and less costly) than a cure.
 Discover how you can make your garage doors more resistant to strong winds here.

 The design pressure of a garage door refers to its ability to resist wind forces, both positive and negative.
 This is particularly important in regions within certain wind zones, where local building codes require garage doors to meet specific wind load standards.
 Reinforced garage doors come with additional components, such as stronger hinges, brackets, and rollers, which enhance their ability to handle high wind loads.